In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 When you build a virtual store, you’ll need to use an eCommerce framework.

-For example, choosing an eCommerce framework that empowers you to provide an omnichannel experience to your customers will ensure that everyone who interacts with your online business has the same high-quality experience.
-There are three main kinds of eCommerce frameworks, as below.
+For example, choosing an eCommerce framework that enables an omnichannel experience for your customers will ensure that everyone who interacts with your online business has the same high-quality experience.

 If you use a modern VoIP phone service, you’ve probably heard of SaaS, or software as a service.